 When searching for the right kitten food, look for a product that contains the fatty acid DHA, commonly found in fish oil and helpful to brain and eye development, as well as folic acid for proper cell growth.
 Taurine, an amino acid, is another important ingredient that aids in the proper function of the heart, immune system, digestive process as well as with vision.

 Look for a food that provides your little one with energy from protein for darting around the house when you're asleep or at work.
 Sources of protein come from meat and high-quality grains, such as chicken, tuna, corn, wheat or barley.
-Choose a product that has these in the top three or four slots on the ingredient list.
+Choose a product that has at least one of these in the top three or four slots on the ingredient list.

 When you first bring home your furry friend, experiment with both dry and canned food.
-As PetMD points out, certain medical conditions that are common later in life, such as diabetes or kidney disease, may warrant canned food as part of a treatment plan.
-You'll want to offer your kitten both dry and wet food to familiarize her with a variety of textures so feeding is easier down the road if she's required to eat canned food for health-related reasons.
+As PetMD points out, certain medical conditions that are common later in life, such as diabetes or kidney disease, may warrant canned food as part of a management plan.
+You'll want to offer your kitten both dry and wet food to familiarize them with a variety of textures so feeding is easier down the road if they are required to eat canned food for health-related reasons.

 Portions and Timing

 Kittens have tiny tummies, as you can imagine, so aim for three small meals until they are 6 months old (then drop to 2 per day) rather than 24-hour "free feeding" access to their food, which can lead to bad eating habits in adulthood.
 Follow the recommendation on the pet food package and adjust to your kitten's needs.

 Kittens' little mouths and teeth are another important reason not to feed your furry baby an adult cat food just yet; each large kibble can be a choking hazard.
 Dry formulas are often made in smaller, kitten-bite-sized pieces for your littlest housemate.

 What to Avoid